thunlp/OpenNRE/README.md

 ## Citation

-A good research work is always accompanied by a thorough and faithful reference.
-If you use or extend our work, please cite the following paper:
+If you find OpenNRE is useful for your research, please consider citing the following papers:

 ```
 @inproceedings{han-etal-2019-opennre,